Applicasa/Sample-App-iOS/README.md

   * Login/Logout via Facebook
 4. Implementing Promotion handling via Applicasa's Promotion framework
   * Easy-to-use promotions that are triggered by events that happen inside your game
-  * Events that can be triggered inside Egg:
-    1. First-time User
-    2. First-time Virtual Currency Purchase
-    3. First-time Virtual Good Purchase
-    4. Low-balance Promotion
-  * Three types of Promotions you can use in your game:
-    1. Announcements
-    2. Deals
-    3. Rewards

 ## Getting Started